-In a separate survey, we quantified ambient grazer abundance and diversity at the meadow edge and interior at two adjacent cites: WF and IA (Figure 1).
-Z. marina shoots were collected from 0.25m X 0.25m plots (n = 6) from the interior and edge at the Wolf Beach study site in early June, 2015.
-We used a standardized processing protocol similar to Whippo (2013).
-All invertebrates were removed and preserved with 95% ethanol for diversity analysis.
-Invertebrates > 500 um in diameter were classified to the closest possible taxonomic grouping using a stereo microscope, and invertebrates known to associate with Zostera and graze epiphytic algae were enumerated.
-Easily identified invertebrates were identified to species.
-More cryptic invertebrates were grouped into more coarse assemblages (copepods, gammaridian amphipods) see Appendix 1 for exact groupings.
+In a second survey, we quantified epifaunal grazer abundance and diversity on Z. marina shoots at the meadow edge and interior at two adjacent cites: WF and IA (Figure 1).
+Z. marina shoots were collected from 0.25m X 0.25m quandrats (n = 6) from the interior (IA) and edge (WF) in early June, 2015.
+Following standard processing protocol (Duffy et a 2015), all invertebrates were removed from shoots and preserved with 95% ethanol.
+Invertebrates > 500 um in diameter were visually classified to the lowest possible taxonomic group (Appendix 1), usually family but sometimes to species, using a stereo microscope, and invertebrates known to associate with Zostera and graze epiphytic algae were enumerated (Whippo et al in review, Duffy et al 2015).

-2.3 Reciprocal Transplant Experiment
+2.3 Does location and abiotic environment explain variation in epiphyte and microbial communities living on Zostera?
+A reciprocal transplant experiment.

-We conducted a reciprocal transplant experiment to test whether Smithora abundance on an eelgrass shoot reflects the shoot’s location (environmental conditions) or the shoot itself (defenses, microbiota, age, etc).
+To test whether Smithora abundance on an eelgrass shoot reflects the shoot’s location (environmental conditions) or the shoot itself (defenses, microbiota, age, etc), we conducted a reciprocal transplant experiment.
 We identified two adjacent source sites within the Choked Pass meadow typical of the high Smithora zone (WF) at the meadow edge and the low Smithora zone (IA) at the meadow interior.
 These zones differed in Smithora abundance on shoots, from 0.37 + 0.39 Smithora / Z. marina (g/g dry wt) in the high Smithora zone at WF to 0.02 + 0.06 Smithora / Z. marina (g/g dry wt) in the low Smithora zone at IA.
 Depth and substrate (sandy) were consistent, and the two sites were 5 meters apart and connected by continuous eelgrass habitat.

 From each zone, we collected twelve shoots and exposed them to one of two treatments (n = 6): transplant and control.
 Transplanted shoots were collected and moved to the other zone (WF shoots moved to IA zone, and IA shoots moved to WF zone).
 Control shoots were collected and replaced in their zone of origin to control for the effect of uprooting on Smithora abundance and bacterial community.
 Collection, initial sampling, and replanting procedures consisted of the following steps: Shoots were collected on SCUBA on July 9th.
 They were clipped in the field at the sediment surface, leaving the rhizomes.
 Shoots were placed in a ziploc bag in the field underwater, and transported to the lab immediately.
-In the lab, shoots were photographed for morphometric analysis and swabbed for initial bacterial community analysis.
+In the lab, shoots were photographed for morphometric analysis and swabbed for bacterial community analysis.
 When not being processed they remained submerged in seawater.
-They were given an ID using flagging tape so that each shoot could be re-sampled at the end of the experiment.
+Each shoot was identified and labelled with flagging tape so that it could be re-sampled at the end of the experiment.
 Shoots were replaced in the field on July 10th by attaching them by the sheath with zipties to PVC submersible platforms.
 In the field, platforms were secured to the sediment surface to keep shoots on the sandy substrate and floating upright.
 On August 10th, all 24 treatment and control shoots were collected and processed and photographed in the lab.
 We also collected 2 ambient shoots next to each transplant platforms to compare transplanted shoots to unmanipulated shoots.
 We removed invertebrate grazers were removed from the shoots upon collection.

-2.4 Shoot characteristics: morphometrics and microbiota
+2.4 Sampling shoot characteristics: morphometrics and microbiota